ArenaGrenade/AGSH-Cshell/README.md

 * For both of this, press `q` to stop nightswatch.
 * It might exit with a repetition of shell prompts, you can still enter a command and use the shell normally.
 If this disturbs you please do a `clear` and continue.

+### history

 * Prints the at max the last 20 commands.
 Can specify the number of commands by passed an extra parameter, like `history n`.
 * Internally it is implemented as a queue on linked list for the shell to stay light on the PC (Performance first ;)).
 * For it to get stored and retrieved, we need to properly quit the terminal.
-(Verry Important)
+(Very Important)

+### setenv

+Sets an environment variable that is provided as `variable value`.
+An environment variable `variable` is created with the value `value`.

+### unsetenv

+Removes the environment variable that is given as an arguement to this command.

+### getenv

+Returns the value of the environment variable that is given as an argument to this command.

+### jobs

+Prints all the background process in order of the most recently created process at the last.

+### kjob

+Sends a signal `signal` to the background job pointed to by `job number`.
+Signals need to entered as integers.

+### fg

+Brings the background process `job number` and runs it in the foreground.

+### bg

+Runs the process in the background of the job `job nuumber`.

+### overkill

+Kills all the background process at a time.
+This is also used in `quit` command to ensure that there are no orphan processes after exiting thhe shell.

-### exit
+### quit

 This command exits the terminal.
 (As the name suggests...)